srpayd/flink-scala-project_v1/README.md

 # Details

-In the scala code where the input file is readed and outputs are saved are needed to be editted by your local path.
+In the scala code where the input file is readed and outputs are saved are needed to be editted with your local path.